Azizsin7/ET6-Recitations-6002x/Session_09_FinalStudy/YourStudy.md

   <summary>Answer</summary>

   **False:**
-   Explanation: While it is possible to fit a polynomial to pass through every data point, it is generally undesirable, especially with noisy data, as it leads to overfitting.
+  While it is possible to fit a polynomial to pass through every data point, it is generally undesirable, especially with noisy data, as it leads to overfitting.
 A model that fits the data too closely may fail to generalize to new data.
 </details>